-I am also excited to teach literacy this year.
-We will be using a wonderful new program, Wit and Wisdom.
+I will also be teaching literacy this year.
+We will be using Wit and Wisdom as our progam in ELA again this year.
 Students will grow as readers as they dive into interesting and meaningful texts.
 I have been working hard to create a fantastic class library, and I am super psyched to share some of my favorite books with my students!!

-This past summer I had the amazing opportunity to travel to Boston, Maine, Nevada, California, and Canada.
-I learned a lot about history of the early people who occupied these lands.
-I am so excited to share this absolutely wonderful experience with my students this year.
+This past summer I had the amazing opportunity to travel to Maine, Seattle, Alaska, and Canada.
+I learned a lot about history in each place we visited.
+I am so excited to share these absolutely wonderful experiences with my students this year.

 I have a picture on my desk which shows a child peering down a long road.
 I am reminded of a quote that says, "Children are the only future the human race ever has.
 Teach them well."
 I wholeheartedly embrace this fact!
 As our Birches fifth graders continue on their educational journey, I promise you I will work hard to help our fifth grade students reach their fullest potential.
 There are so many exciting learning activities and opportunities planned for our fifth graders.
 Together, I look forward to working with you all as we experience a year where one dreams, believes, achieves, and sparkles!